andrewliebchen/reacticons/README.md

 # What Reacticons?

 Reacticons are scalable file icons for ReactJS.
-They're cute, customizeable, and (can be) animated.
+They're hip, cute, customizeable, and (can be) animated.

 ## Using Reacticons in your project